Skip to content

 pascal

-function Authenticate(const AUserName, APassword: string): TWiRLAuthResult; virtual; abstract;
+function Authenticate(const AUserName, APassword: string): TWiRLAuthResult; override;

-Here's an example implementation:
+Here's an example implementation of the Authenticate method:

 pascal